 Detect preamble in data

-systems to indicate the start of a packet.
-The preamble detector object
+indicate the start of a packet.
+The preamble detector object finds the location

 To detect a preamble in an input data sequence: